stacks-network/stacks-core/blockstack/lib/README.md

-Implementation of the Blockstore state engine.
+Implementation of the Blockstack state engine.